brunocam11/facerec/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
 Some areas where contributions are particularly welcome:

 - Support for other cloud providers
 - Additional face recognition models